SDE-based Monte Carlo dose calculation for proton therapy validated against Geant4: Methods

 As before, consider a proton with configuration \(x = (E,R,\Omega)\in \mathcal{C}\) travelling through a medium consisting of a single element.
-We recall from \eqref{VSDE} that inelastic proton-nucleus interactions occur in the SDE at an element-dependent rate \(\sigma_{ne}\), and the outgoing energy and angle of the proton after such an interaction is given by the density \(\pi_{ne}\).
+We recall from \eqref{eq:VSDE} that inelastic proton-nucleus interactions occur in the SDE at an element-dependent rate \(\sigma_{ne}\), and the outgoing energy and angle of the proton after such an interaction is given by the density \(\pi_{ne}\).
 There exists no satisfactory theory to describe the effects of these interactions, so we use experimental data to model \(\sigma_{ne}\) and \(\pi_{ne}\).
 As for large elastic scattering, we use the \textit{ENDF/B-VIII.1} and \textit{JEFF-4.0} nuclear data libraries.
 These libraries use the Kalbach-Mann systematics representation to model inelastic proton-nucleus interactions \citep{Kalbach_systematics} which is given as follows.
 The scattering rate per cm of path length travelled, \(\sigma_{ne}(E)\), is given for a lattice of points in \(\mathcal{E}\) which we fit to a cubic B-spline to extend to \(\mathcal{E}\).
-Furthermore, for a given lattice point \(E_i\in \mathcal{E}\), the marginal distribution of the outgoing energy, which we denote \(\pi_{ne}(E_i;\mathrm{d}u)\), along with a fitted parameter for the outgoing angle density, denoted \(r(E_i,u)\in[0,1]\), are given for a lattice of points in \(\mathcal{E}\setminus (E_i,\infty]\) which we extend to \(\mathcal{E}\setminus (E_i,\infty]\) and \([0,1]\) respectively using cubic B-splines.
-Finally, the distribution of the cosine of the polar scattering angle in the \textit{center-of-mass} frame (conversion to the {\it lab} frame is given in Appendix \ref{appendix: angle conv}) given incident energy \(E\) and outgoing energy \(u\) is given by
+For \(E \in \mathcal{E}\), \(u \in [0,1]\), let \(\pi_{ne}(E;\mathrm{d}u)\) denote the marginal distribution of the outgoing energy given incident energy \(E\).
+For a given set of lattice points \(E_i\in \mathcal{E}\), \(U_j \in [0,1]\), \(\pi_{ne}(E_i;U_j)\) is given along with a fitted parameter for the outgoing angle density, denoted \(r(E_i,U_j)\in[0,1]\).
+We extend these to \(\mathcal{E}\) and \([0,1]\) respectively using linear interpolation.
+Finally, the distribution of the cosine of the polar scattering angle in the \textit{center-of-mass} frame (conversion to the {\it lab} frame is given in Appendix \ref{appendix:angle_conv}) given incident energy \(E\) and outgoing energy \((1-u)E\) is given by

-where \(a(E,u)\) is a known constant given in Section 6.2.2 of \cite{osti_1425114}.
+where \(a(E,u)\) is a known constant given in Section 6.2.3 of \cite{osti_1425114}.
 The cdf of this density is invertible, thus the outgoing angle, \(\mu\), can be simulated using

 with \(U\sim \text{Unif}[0,1]\).
-The setting of compound materials is handled identically to large elastic scattering (Section \ref{sec: large angle ela}).
+The setting of compound materials is handled identically to large elastic scattering (see Section \ref{sec:elastic_scat}).